 The powder used for hard coat low e glass can be either small acrylic beads or Ultra-High Molecular Weight Polyethylene (UHMWPE).
 These materials are most commonly used without any additives.
 The materials have physical properties that can tolerate the abrasive surface of the hard coating.

 The powder used for soft coat low e-glass is commonly acrylic beads that are slightly compressible and very tight in size distribution.
-Being both compressible and being close to the same size minimizes the chance that the beads will damage the soft coating.
+Being both compressible and close to the same size minimizes the chance that the beads will damage the soft coating.

 For a fabricator with a variety of glass types, it is possible to select one powder that can work for all applications but it’s important to be mindful of limitations.